garrygu/learning/docker/docker_notes_Dockerfile.md

 - **EXPOSE**  *Inform Docker that the container listens on the specified network ports at runtime*
     - Usage: `EXPOSE <port> [<port>...]`
     - `EXPOSE` does not make the ports of the container accessible to the host.
 Must use either the -p flag to publish a range of ports or the -P flag to publish all of the exposed ports.
+      - When you 'docker run -p <port> ...', that port becomes public.
+(Even if it was not declared with EXPOSE.)
+      - When you 'docker run -P ...' (without port number), all ports declared with EXPOSE become public.

 - **CMD**  *Provide defaults for an executing container*